-The subscriber's information and control apparatus may receive and respond to such messages for scheduling accu40
+The subscriber's information and control apparatus may receive and respond to such messages for scheduling accumulated data transmissions of electric, gas, water, or other utility commodity data.

-The central location data management system also may be adapted to send rate schema definitions to the subscriber's information and control apparatus via GSM or CDMA either through SMS or Data over Voice.
+[0133] The central location data management system also may be adapted to send rate schema definitions to the subscriber's information and control apparatus via GSM or CDMA either through SMS or Data over Voice.
 Such rate schemas define the type of meter, type of rate (e.g., TOU, Tiered, CPP, or the like), effective dates of the rate schema, and the rate schema parameters.
 Each rate-type uses the same header, and only the body changes.
 Each schema represents a single season's rate for a single meter.
 Up to ten (10) rate schemas (pending and current) can be stored for up to five (5) managed meters or two (2) rate schemas per meter.

-For example, each TOU rate schema message represents a single season's rate and includes up to four (4) time periods for low, medium, and high rates.
+[0134] For example, each TOU rate schema message represents a single season's rate and includes up to four (4) time periods for low, medium, and high rates.
 The rate schema is capable of supporting modified rates for Saturdays, Sundays, Holidays, and Pre-Holiday periods.
-In particular, the rate schema may support up to ten (10) holidays and then (10) days before holiday.
+In particular, the rate schema may support up to ten (10) holidays and ten (10) days before holiday.
 The message protocol for the TOU rate schema, shown below, is a variable length message, with character delimiters and numeric data: